DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

   .. note::

-    For users of our development releases, we highly recommend using our new turntable/traverser commands which allow turntables/traversers to be advertised to throttles similarly to how turnout/point objects are advertised and operated.
-Refer to :ref:`ex-rail/ex-rail-command-reference:turntable development features not in the current production version`.
+    From version 5.4.0, we highly recommend using our new turntable/traverser commands which allow turntables/traversers to be advertised to throttles similarly to how turnout/point objects are advertised and operated.
+Refer to :ref:`ex-rail/ex-rail-command-reference:turntable features`.

 |hr-dashed|